Is Anxiety Getting In The Way Of Your Ability To Enjoy Life?

 Anxiety Treatment At Spectrum Connections Therapy Is Customized To Meet The Needs Of Each Client

-Our specialists draw from a variety of methods to provide neurodiverse-affirming and trauma-informed treatment for anxiety disorders.
+Spectrum Connections Therapy draws from a variety of methods to provide neurodiversity-affirming and trauma-informed treatment for anxiety disorders.
 Cognitive Behavioral Therapy (CBT) can help you adjust your thoughts and feelings so that anxiety doesn’t maintain so much control over your life.
 Acceptance and Commitment Therapy (ACT) allows you to live by your values as you learn to accept challenging circumstances.
 Our family systems and relational approach will help your loved ones learn how to support your anxiety.
-We also have a background in special education, so we are keenly aware of how anxiety can impact the ability to be successful in school.
+Dr. Gurash also has a background in special education, so she is keenly aware of how anxiety can impact the ability to be successful in school.
 Finally, our incorporation of mindfulness exercises will help you become more present, curious, and emotionally aware.

 Even though anxiety makes life feel uncertain and uncomfortable, overcoming your fears is possible.
 With the skills you learn in counseling, you can better tolerate discomfort, eliminate avoidance, and face your worries with confidence.